Skip To Content

 Healthy lifestyle.
 Smoking is bad for bones as well as the heart and lungs.
 Women who smoke tend to go through menopause earlier, which triggers earlier bone loss.
 In addition, smokers may absorb less calcium from their diets.
 Alcohol also can have a negative effect on bone health.
 Those who drink heavily are more prone to bone loss and fracture because of both poor nutrition and increased risk of falling.

 Medication.
 Like lactose intolerance, osteoporosis has no cure.
-However, several medications are available for the prevention and/or treatment of the disease, including: bisphosphonates; estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMS); calcitonin; parathyroid hormone; estrogen therapy; hormone therapy; and a recently approved RANK ligand (RANKL) inhibitor.
+However, several medications are available for the prevention and/or treatment of the disease, including: bisphosphonates; estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMS); calcitonin; parathyroid hormone; estrogen therapy; hormone therapy; and a RANK ligand (RANKL) inhibitor.

 For more information on osteoporosis, contact: